Introduction

 4. Accessibility

-Image optimization also includes adding alt text, which improves accessibility for visually impaired users — a ranking signal Google values.
+Image optimisation also includes adding alt text, which improves accessibility for visually impaired users — a ranking signal Google values.

 The 2025 Image SEO Checklist